 Think of the college student who just confided that she was raped on a date last weekend.
 Think of the family whose house burned and lost everything they owned.
 Think of the person who just got a terminal cancer diagnosis their mid-40’s.
 Think of the family who is navigating the implications of their oldest son getting a DUI after a traffic accident which killed the other driver.

 While each of these situations is beyond a basic care team, each would greatly benefit from the peer support that a care team provides.
 Without a care team, these individuals would feel alone in their pain.
 With a poorly constructed or executed care team, the person in a crisis and the care team are likely to get exasperated with the church.
 That’s why more time needs to be devoted to selecting and orienting a crisis care team.
+In situations like the DUI case, seeking legal expertise from a skilled attorney, such as those at Leppard Law, can also be a crucial step in navigating the complex legal implications.

 Context for a Crisis Care Team